 For the better part of a decade, academic researchers warned of the possibility of Rowhammer attacks and Google’s Project Zero uncovered another vulnerability called RAMbleed, both particular to DRAM.
 DRAM vulnerabilities can be exploited in real-word scenarios, and it’s important to protect against attacks such as Rowhammer, RAMbleed, and cold-boot attacks to keep bad actors from reading or corrupting data, or from retrieving cryptographic keys which are fundamental to security.
 Since information is moving faster, systems are getting more complex, and the stakes are getting higher all the time, securing data should not be an afterthought but an integral part of hardware design.

-Read on to learn about how hackers can corrupt your data and steal information through DRAM devices, and also some strategies to consider for securing DDR interfaces in your SoC.
+Read on to learn about how hackers can corrupt your data and steal information through DRAM devices, and also some strategies to consider for securing DDR/LPDDR interfaces in your SoC.